thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

 * [Code to be changed in the sample](https://github.com/thomassuedbroecker/TempTracker_IoTBluemixMFPSample/wiki/Code-to-be-changed)

 ***
+## 0. Introduction to the Topic

+Monitor sensible ware (goods, food, electronics, etc. ) temperature – ware which is stored in special containers that have sensors for location and temperature control.

+* **Questions:**
+- Is the Temperature in critical condition?
+- How can I notify the closest service operator or the driver in case of emergency?

+* **Objective:**
+Monitor the state of the container and notify on emergency Report a problem if needed with Picture / Comment
+Get a list of currently available drivers to check the situation

+* **Solution:**
+The temperature sensors can be connected and managed over the Bluemix IoT cloud service monitored over a mobile application having the backend running on Bluemix.
+The mobile application allows feedback (comments and picture) Notifications can be sent via SMS, Twitter, email, voice, etc.

+***
 ## 1. The objective of the "TempTracker" sample

 The objective is to help to understand how the integration technical works between: